tmontaigu/CloudCompare-PythonRuntime/Readme.md

 # Windows installer

 Windows user can download the [installer](https://u.pcloud.link/publink/show?code=XZjJbdXZYEGTg7gcFAum74E8OPDlEBFQivUk).
-This requires an installation of CloudCompare 2.12 alpha (from the 30/08) downloadable from the website
+This requires an installation of CloudCompare 2.12 alpha (from the 13/01/2022) downloadable from CloudCompare website.

 # Building & Installing